ibm-cloud-docs/log-analysis/config_agent.md

-## Configuration File
-Normally a config file is automatically generated (e.g. when you set a key using -k), but you can create your own config file /etc/logdna.conf on Linux and C:\ProgramData\logdna\logdna.conf on Windows:
+## Adding more directories to a LogDNA agent on Linux Ubuntu/Debian
+{: #config_agent-linux_dir}

+When you deploy a LogDNA agent, a config file is automatically generated.
+To add more directories that the agent monitors and collects logs from, you can create the following custom configuration file: */etc/logdna.conf*.

 logdir = /var/log/myapp,/path/to/2nd/dir
 key = <YOUR LOGDNA INGESTION KEY>